thee1acer/OTAssessment/README.md

    RabbitMQ is used as the message broker to decouple the producer and consumer workers.
 It ensures that messages are queued and processed asynchronously.

 5. **Consumer Worker:**
-   The consumer worker listens to the RabbitMQ queue, processes the messages, and populates the database with the results or processed data.
+   The consumer worker listens to the RabbitMQ queue, processes the messages, and populates the database with the results.

 6. **Database (DB):**
    The database receives the processed data from the consumer worker and stores it.